 Traditionally the incision runs along a crease in the skin directly in front of the ear, around the ear lobe and back into the hair line.
 If a neck lift is performed as well, there is usually an incision in a skin crease under the chin.
 These incisions allow for safe, wide undermining of the skin so that the deeper tissue layers can be repositioned and the skin re draped over the top without tension.

 The main determinant of recovery is the amount of swelling and bruising the patient suffers following surgery.Generally with delicate tissue handling, close attention to hemostasis, and an excellent anaesthetist most patients are able to go back to work 2 weeks post operation.
 It is important to maintain a normal blood pressure during the recovery phase and to not take any medication not suggested by the surgical/anaesthetic team.
 It is also best to avoid exercising for 3 weeks after the surgery.

 The idea behind a face lift procedure is to return the facial soft tissues to a time many years before the surgery.
 The face and neck post operatively are not static however and will continue to undergo ageing process’.
 Generally speaking a well performed facelift, where the deeper tissues are repositioned will last most people the rest of their lives.
 A facelift should reposition the deeper structures of the face (Fat and muscles) but can not change severely sun damaged skin or very thin skin.

 Blepharoplasty involves removing the redundant skin from around the eyelids, which is commonly, but not exclusively associated with ageing.
 Depending on the patients requirements, a small amount of fat and muscle may also be removed from under the eyelid skin to improve the cosmetic appearance.
 Some people have droopy eyelids or ptosis which would also need to be corrected.
 If the operation is removing the skin from the upper eyelids it is called an upper blepharoplasty, and a lower blepharoplasty when the lower eyelid skin is involved.
 Medicare and private insurance only provides a rebate for upper, not lower, eyelid reduction surgery.
 May people who appear to have excess skin around the upper eyelids actually have a normal amount of upper lid skin, but the entire brow has dropped.
 These people are better off having a brow lift.

 Most patients are still swollen and slightly bruised at 5 days post operatively but they are able to work and socialise with a little eye shadow to hide any residual discolouration.
 That being said occasionally a patient will take the full 2 weeks to be comfortable with presenting themselves in public.
 For a complete recovery of swelling it may take up to 3 months.
 This can be minimised with icing post operatively, sleeping with the head of the bed raised for 36 hours post op and massage to encourage fluid drainage once the sutures are removed at day 5.

 Currently there is a private health fund rebate for upper eyelid reduction surgery where the skin of the upper lid is obscuring vision (as evidenced by the upper lid skin resting on the eyelashes on straight ahead gaze) This significantly reduces the cost of surgery for those with private insurance.
 For those without insurance, the costs can still be minimised by having the procedure performed as a day case under local anaesthetic.

 Most people who present for blepharoplasty have a degree of both brow ptosis and excess skin in the upper eyelids.
 To decide which procedure the patient would benefit from most, the eyebrow skin is repositioned into its ideal position and the amount of excess upper eyelid skin is re-assessed.
 Depending on which manoeuvre provides the greatest degree of improvement in appearance and relief of symptoms determines the best operation for you.
 Keep in mind though that some people need both a blepharoplasty and a brow lift.

 Otoplasty is the surgical correction of bats ears.
 This involves recreating the crease in the ear to establish a natural looking fold so that the ears don’t stick out any more.
 It is very important that this is done very carefully as ears which have been over corrected look very peculiar.

 There are many different techniques described for otoplasty surgery.
 I tend to favour using a combination of suture techniques and sculpting the surface of the cartilage to form a permanent natural fold.

 Currently there is a private health fund rebate for correction of bats ears.
 This significantly reduces the cost of surgery for those with private insurance.
 For those without insurance, the costs can still be minimised by having the procedure performed as a day case and avoiding the cost of an anaesthetist by only using local anaesthetic.

 A head bandage is used for 5 to 7 days following surgery to maintain the sculpted shape.
 Once this is removed patients wear a neoprene removable head band at night and when ever the ears might get knocked for the next 5 weeks.
 At a week most of the swelling has resolved and the sutures are removed from behind the ears.

 A brow lift is a surgical procedure which elevates the eye brows into a more attractive position and smooths the forehead lines.
 As the skin tightens it also reduces the wrinkling of the upper eyelid skin, allowing more definition of the eyelid crease.

 There are many different techniques which can be used for a brow lift and the best technique depends on the your requirements and affordability.
 The most technically demanding procedure involves an endoscope.
 Using tiny cameras, via an incision in the scalp, the skin is elevated all the way down to the eyebrow.
 Then sutures are placed to fix the brow into the new position.
 A simpler, but very effective method is the direct brow lift, where skin is excised just above the eyebrow.
 Generally the direct brow lift scar settles down extremely well, and can be performed under local anaesthetic.

 This really depends on the technique which is used.
 Using the direct brow lift mentioned previously, you can have it performed under local anaesthetic and be home the same day.
 The sutures are removed on the 5th day.
 There is very little bruising, but it does take time for the scar to fade to the point where it can’t be seen.
 Using the more invasive techniques you need to be in hospital at least overnight.
 Often there is a drain placed to remove any fluid build up under the scalp.
 There can be some significant swelling and bruising which can last up to 2 week.

 To decide which procedure the you would benefit from most, the eyebrow skin is repositioned into its ideal position and the amount of excess upper eyelid skin is re-assessed.
 Depending on which manoeuvre provides the greatest degree of improvement in appearance and relief of symptoms determines the best operation for you Keep in mind though that some people need both a blepharoplasty and a brow lift.

 Chin augmentation is a good option for people with an extremely convex facial profile.
 These people often present for a rhinoplasty, when their nose is actually quite normal, but their very small chin is making the nose appear large.

 There are two ways to augment a chin.
 The first is to use an incision under the chin and place a prosthetic implant onto the chin, fixing it into place to stop it moving.
 The second option is to place the incision in the gum of the mouth and use your own chin bone.
 This is achieved by making a bony cut and sliding the cut piece of bone into a more prominent position.

 Occasionally a patient with a very small chin has an associated small jaw.
 This can lead to problems with your bite.
 In this instance the bony cuts are made further back in the lower jaw to slide the entire jaw forward, so that your bite can be improved as well as improving your facial profile.
 This is called a sagittal split osteotomy and is a form of orthognathic surgery.
 Another procedure which can go very well with a chin augmentation is a rhinoplasty.
 In the patient with a very convex facial profile there is often an element of a small chin and a large nose, which by addressing both at the same time gives a very impressive result.

 Generally the swelling is quite minimal and a patient is able to return to work in 7 days.
 The skin over the chin and lips will feel tight for a few months following surgery, but this improves with gradually stretching of the skin.
 Occasionally secondary to stretching there is numbness over the lower lip following surgery.
 This generally removes very rapidly.

 All procedures carry risks and can have complications.
 Make sure you fully discuss these with your surgeon before proceeding.
-If you are in any way unsure seek a second opinion from a fully qualified Plastic and Reconstructive Surgeon
+If you are in any way unsure seek a second opinion from a fully qualified Plastic and Reconstructive Surgeon.